Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 load it.

 Open the properties dialog of the ``Tinkerforge.dll`` in Windows Explorer.
-If there is an "Unblock" button at the bottom of the the "General" page, then the file is blocked.
+If there is an "Unblock" button at the bottom of the "General" page, then the file is blocked.
 Click the "Unblock" button and restart LabVIEW.
 The problem should be fixed now.